Steve-O-Murphy/ib-coding-school/README.md

 # About

 This is my implementation of the exercise posted here: https://www.youtube.com/watch?v=bNGzDA9LSAg&list=PL-XnT4KCow_-5IfZRZG5BBVPTEnMiqxIq&index=16.

+## Project Goal

+Given a list of users, the application creates messages for each user.
+One user name is "Admin" and has a unique message "Would you like to see the status reports?"
+All other users receive "Thank you for logging in again!" as the message.

 Instead of creating another console application I decided it would be fun to do a web application that includes some classes to represent users/admins and functionality to create greetings.

 If you happened upon this application while browsing the web, then I would appreciate your feedback on my implementation of users and admins in:
 * GreetingBlockBase.ts
 * GBAdmin.ts
 * GBUser.ts